aakers24/THM/Paths/SOC1/SOC1.md

 * Sysmon monitoring and loggin in conjuction with some of the previously mentioned log inspection tools/methods such as Get-WinEvent and XPath can give very granular control and insight on the Windows machine.

 ---

+### OSQuery

+* OSQuery is an open-source and cross-platform tool that represents the operating system as a relational database, allowing queries using SQL syntax.

+* OSQuery interactive mode is called by using `osqueryi`.
+Once run, `.help` runs the help command, as meta commands have a period prepended.

+---